 - Suicidal ideation, talking about death or dying, self-harm, and/or giving away possessions

 So what should you do if your child is suffering from depression?
-Well, the good news is that there’s plenty of things that can help relieve stress and get them on the road to healing.
+Well, the good news is that there are plenty of things that can help relieve stress and get them on the road to healing.
 Here’s a quick list of ideas:

 - Make sure that they’re keeping to a consistant routine.
 Kids do best when given structure, boundaries, and rules.